Hannah’s Choice: England Debates Right of 13-Year-Old to Decide Right to Die

 For the story, click here.

-7 Responses to “Hannah’s Choice: England Debates Right of 13-Year-Old to Decide Right to Die”
+7 thoughts on “Hannah’s Choice: England Debates Right of 13-Year-Old to Decide Right to Die”

 In pediatrics the ideal care model is family-centered (versus patient-centered).
 Her mother’s experience as an ICU nurse has given their family unique insights to support Hannah’s decision making.
 I don’t doubt this is Hannah’s choice; having been ill for so long she is the expert on her body.
 If she were forced into such a complex procedure against her will the chances for a successful outcome maybe diminished; and the guilt would be unbearable.